shiiyan/exercise-01-rest-api-mvc/README.md

-This is a RESTful API build on PHP framework `Phalcon 3.4.0`.
+This is a MVC designed RESTful API build on PHP framework `Phalcon 3.4.0`.

 It simulates stock management of an online store.
 A store manager can *add*, *search for*, *update* and *delete* products data and avatars using this API.